-More recently I have spent several years as an academic, with the Knowledge, Technology, Society Group (formerly the Environment Group) at the Institute of Development Studies (IDS) at the University of Sussex, where I completed my PhD and then worked as a researcher with the STEPS Centre.
+Since returning to Europe I have worked as an academic, with the Knowledge, Technology, Society Group (formerly the Environment Group) at the Institute of Development Studies (IDS) at the University of Sussex, where I completed my PhD and then worked as a researcher with the STEPS Centre.
 I then joined the Department of Social Policy and Social Work at the University of York, where I was based for several years, as a lecturer, researcher and programme director of a distance Masters programme for mid-career development practitioners, and am now an honorary fellow.